GSA/uswds-sf-lightning-community/INSTALLATION.md

       * Enter navigation menu names for each Nav Menu Name section
       * If you plan to override a particular section, toggle the section on to reveal an Aura.Component[] drop zone
     * Update Theme Colors
-      * Change Overlay Text Color from its default value of white to another color.
-Otherwise, users will not be able to find the Login and User Profile Menu sections of the theme.
+      * This repository ships with base theme colors but can be customized to specific needs.
+While not comprehensive, the following maps color settings to components in the community.
+        * Action Color
+          * Tab Component (specifically active tab)
+          * Tile Menu
+        * Overlay Text Color
+          * User Profile Menu
+        * Detail Text Color
+          * Tabs (inactive)

 #### Add Font Awesome JS